Tony1023/simple-microservice-sample/README.md

 - [x] kafka set up
 - [ ] Orchestrated SAGA (in place of distributed transactions)
 - [ ] Client, like unit tests
+- [ ] Complete README (installation instructions, how to run tests, extensibility etc.)